 Goose Creek lies on the left of the image, nestled in the forested valley covered by a snow blanket.
 Sitting 10,600 ft. / 3,230 m high up, this is a formidable and difficult area to reach on the San Juan Mountains in the Weminuche Wilderness of the Rio Grande National Forest.
 Not to be mistaken for the Goose Creek in the Lost Creek Wilderness this is adjacent to the Continental Divide National Scenic Trail (to the left of this image) and just south over the ridge (on the right) from Beautiful Mountain.

-Zedekiah:“I captured this image while flying eastbound over Table Mountain at an altitude of 14,500 ft / 4,419 m as I traversed the rugged snowcapped Colorado Rocky Mountains in mid-February following during a winter storm.
+Zedekiah:“I captured this image while flying eastbound over Table Mountain while flying over the Rocky Mountains at an altitude of 14,500 ft. as I traversed the rugged snowcapped range in mid-February following a winter storm.
 Shooting out of the open cockpit window it is about -20° f / -28.8c, at this altitude, it was cold!”